Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 :wq
 ```

 (6) Enter "**cd .."** to navigate back to the parent directory, then enter "**vim CMakeLists.txt**" to open the file using the Vim text editor.
-Copy the following program and paste it into the specific location as pictured.If you need to make modifications, press "i" to enter insert mode.
+Copy the following program and paste it into the specific location as pictured.If you need to make modifications, press "**i**" to enter insert mode.
 Once you've finished editing, press "**Esc**", then type "**:wq**" to save and exit.

 ```py
 find_package(rosidl_default_generators REQUIRED)